nanthil/functionalJavascriptTutorials/Ycombinator/ycombinatorTutorial.md

 >
 > -Winner of the Internet

+> Ultimately this is the point of the *Y Combinator*.
+You are able to recurse over *anonymous Functions* and *Lambda Expressions*

 The *Y Combinator* is a beautiful piece of code, in that it performs recursion through simple function application.
-Once you understand this idea, other concepts in *Functional Programming* become much simpler to appraoch and dissect, and you can even use the same methods I'm going to use to dissect future *Functional Programming* concepts you may encounter.
-This is the most interesting part of the *Y Combinator*, in that it shows the strength of *Functional Programming* concepts, even if the *Y Combinator Function* itself isn't extensively useful in **Javascript** directly.
+Reread that first sentence until you fully grasp it.
+It is really that simple conceptually.
+The implemnetation is the hard part to understand.
+Once you understand the *implementation* of the **Y Combinator**, other concepts in *Functional Programming* become much simpler to appraoch and dissect, and you can even use the same methods I'm going to use to dissect future *Functional Programming* concepts you may encounter.

 We saw in Part 1 that the *Y Combinator* is simply a functional defintion of recursion.
 But in **Javascript** recursion is supported out-of-the-box.
 We all know the basic coding quiz question: **Define recursive factorial in language x**.
 And we all know that factorial is defined recursively in mathematics as: `!n = n * !(n-1)`, but what happens when we don't know the name of our factorial function?
 What happens when we need to recurse in **Javascript** on an *anonymous Function* or a *Lambda*?

 I ran into this question when working on the `curryReduce` function from the *Currying* chapter.
+What is the name of the function `?????`?
+It doesn't have a name!
+How can I perform recursion if I don't know the name??????

 **ex.
 3-3: What is the name of this function?**
 ```javascript